New Mexico Licensing Overview for a Hair Braider

 Specific requirements to perform hair braider services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 New Mexico does not have a separate braiding licensure, as some other states do.
 Rather, aspiring braiders must complete a full cosmetology program that includes at least 1,600 hours of cosmetology education.

-What’s the state licensing site for aa Hair Braider?
+What’s the state licensing site for a hair braider?

-What are some training programs available for aa Hair Braider?
+What are some training programs available for a hair braider?

 How long is a license good for and when do I need to renew?

-License expired every year during the licensee’s birth month
+License renews every year during the licensee’s birth month.

 What are fees associated with licensing?